 Whereas, pursuant to subsection 332(1) of the Canadian Environmental Protection Act, 1999Footnote a, the Minister of the Environment published in the Canada Gazette, Part I, on February 17, 2001, a copy of the proposed Disposal at Sea Regulations, substantially in the annexed form, and persons were given an opportunity to file comments with respect to the Regulations or to file a notice of objection requesting that a board of review be established and stating the reasons for the objection;

 Return to footnote aS.C.
 1999, c.
 33

-Therefore, Her Excellency the Governor General in Council, on the recommendation of the Minister of the Environment, pursuant to subsection 135(1) of the Canadian Environmental Protection Act, 1999Footnote a, hereby makes the annexed Disposal at Sea Regulations.
+Therefore, Her Excellency the Governor General in Council, on the recommendation of the Minister of the Environment, pursuant to subsection 135(1) of the Canadian Environmental Protection Act, 1999a, hereby makes the annexed Disposal at Sea Regulations.

 (a) if the disposal is from a ship or a platform,